darkterminal/mylibsqladmin/docs/LLI.md

 # LibSQL Local Instance (LLI) Guide

-This guide provides instructions for using MylibSQLAdmin with local LibSQL instances, allowing you to manage SQLite-compatible database files directly on your system.
+This guide provides instructions for using MylibSQLAdmin with local LibSQL instances, allowing you to manage SQLite-compatible database files directly on your system through Docker.

 ## Overview

-A Local LibSQL Instance (LLI) configuration enables MylibSQLAdmin to work with database files stored locally within Docker volumes or mounted directories.
-This setup is ideal for development environments and single-user scenarios where you need direct control over your database files.
+A Local LibSQL Instance (LLI) configuration runs MylibSQLAdmin with an embedded libSQL server inside Docker containers.
+This setup stores databases in Docker volumes and provides a web interface for database management without requiring any external database servers.

 ## Key Benefits

-- **Simple Setup** - No external database server required
+- **Zero Configuration** - Works out of the box with Docker
-- **SQLite Compatibility** - Work with existing SQLite databases
+- **SQLite Compatibility** - Full compatibility with existing SQLite databases
-- **Offline Capability** - No internet connection needed
-- **Direct File Access** - Manage database files on your file system
-- **Minimal Resources** - Lightweight compared to traditional database servers
+- **Self-Contained** - Everything runs within Docker containers
+- **Development Ready** - Perfect for local development environments
+- **Easy Backup** - Simple volume-based backup and restore

 ## Installation

+### Prerequisites

+- Docker and Docker Compose installed
+- Git (for cloning the repository)
+- At least 2GB of free disk space

 ### Using the Installation Script (Recommended)